KhronosGroup/SYCL_Reference/source/iface/exception.rst

    class exception_list;

-An exContainer for a list of asychronous exceptions that occur in the same queue.
-Re
+A container for a list of asynchronous exceptions that occur in the same queue.

 .. rubric:: Member types